 Always remember that business is an offensive and an aggressive sport and if you don’t like that then maybe business is not for you.
 Most people play the business game, ‘not to lose’, taking a defensive approach and that is not what I consider winning the business game.
 Right now, I want to challenge you to play the game to WIN!

-Meet and work with Arnon Barnes live?
-Join his next upcoming 2-day event in Belgium.
-For more information on the event, or coaching, contact his office via firstname.lastname@example.org.
+Meet and work with Business Mentor Arnon Barnes live?
+Join him at his next upcoming in Belgium.
+For more information on his events, or coaching, contact his office via firstname.lastname@example.org.
+Or head for the website: www.arnonbarnes.com